 The unstable media are the media of our time.
 They are the showpieces in our modern homes.
 We promote their comprehensive use, instead of the often practised misuse of these media…”

-The manifesto then goes into the possibilities of unstable media
+The manifesto then goes into the possibilities of unstable media:

 “…the unstable media move within the concepts of ‘movement-time-space’, which implies the possibility of combining more forms and contents within one piece of work.
 The unstable media reflect our pluriform world.